 Don't have a smoker at home?
 No worries!
 Checkout this tip on how to cook with indirect heat using your regular gas or charcoal grill.

-Let brisket stand at room temperature 1 hr.
-Rub all over with 3 tbsp of the rub and place fat-side up in an aluminum pan.
+- Let brisket stand at room temperature 1 hr.
+Rub all over with 3 tablespoon of the rub and place fat-side up in an aluminum pan.
 Cover pan with foil.

-Allow brisket to rest, covered, for 15 min before slicing.
-Stir together Mop Sauce, ketchup, Worcestershire, honey, and 1 1/2 tsp extra rub and serve with brisket.
+- Allow brisket to rest, covered, for 15 min before slicing.
+Stir together Mop Sauce, ketchup, Worcestershire, honey, and 1 ½ teaspoon extra rub and serve with brisket.

 Pair your authentic barbecue with some of these great sides: